Semisimple Field Theories Detect Stable Diffeomorphism: Semisimple field theories and stable diffeomorphism

 In the next section, we will generalize the arguments of~\cite{Reutter:2020aa} and show that the manifold invariant induced by any even-dimensional semisimple field theory only depends on the stable diffeomorphism class of the manifold.
 Following~\cite[Prop.
 3.4]{Reutter:2020aa}, the main step of this argument involves a diffeomorphism between certain $B$-bordisms which we now construct.

 For a Frobenius algebra the composition of the comultiplication followed by the multiplication is called the window map.
-Under the assumptions of Lemma~\ref{lem:Bsphere}, for every $a + b = d$, $S^{a-1} \times S^b$ becomes a Frobenius algebra object.
-The corresponding \emph{window bordism} is given by
+For example, under the assumptions of Lemma~\ref{lem:Bsphere}, we have seen in Section~\ref{sec:localoperatorsdecomp} that the sphere $S^{d-1}$ becomes a Frobenius algebra object with comultiplication and multiplication given by $D^d\backslash (D^d \sqcup D^d)$ with appropriate $B$-structure, seen as a bordism from $S^{d-1} \sqcup S^{d-1} \to S^{d-1}$, or $S^{d-1} \to S^{d-1} \sqcup S^{d-1}$, respectively.
+Hence, its associated \emph{window bordism} $W_{S^{d-1}}: S^{d-1} \to S^{d-1}$ is diffeomorphic to